Wankowicz-Lab/wankowicz-lab.github.io/_members/wankowicz.md

 github: stephaniewankowicz
 orcid: 0000-0002-4225-7459

-description: "Stephanie earned her bachelor’s degree in Biochemistry and Molecular Biology from the University of Massachusetts, Amherst, where she conducted research on the economics of the Clean Water Act under Dr. Paul Kolkoswki.
+description: "Stephanie earned her bachelor’s degree in Biochemistry and Molecular Biology from the University of Massachusetts, Amherst, where she researched the economics of the Clean Water Act under Dr. Paul Kolkoswki.